Home BlogMindfulness My Joyful Movement Practice

 I love this yoga mat.
 It has such a lovely feel under your feet and hands.

-Some of you may know that I am a qualified Pilates instructor and the mat you require for Pilates is quite different from yoga.
 In Pilates, you are mostly lying on the floor.
 For this reason, the Pilates mat is more padded to prevent pressure on your vertebrae when lying on your back or hip bones when lying on your stomach.

 Valka Yoga Strap